use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 the contract metadata used big endian encoding to represent storage keys.
 With the ink!
 5.0 release, these encoding formats have been aligned, and SCALE encoding (little endian) is now used for the metadata storage keys.
-This change is breaking, and client tools that use the storage keys from contract metadata will need to adapt accordingly.
+This is a breaking change, and client tools that use the storage keys from contract metadata will need to adapt accordingly.

 Please see: [#2048](https://github.com/paritytech/ink/pull/2048) for details.